 See our post on how to make modeling chocolate flowers to learn how to make lovely roses like these.

-Photo via Bluprint member cdangelo
+Photo via Craftsy member cdangelo

 This shabby chic cake showcases the textural side of modeling chocolate in a pretty, elegant fashion.
 A cluster of cascading flowers shows textures from smooth to ruffled to patterned.
 It keeps from becoming too “busy” by employing a color code of subtle colors ranging from cream to chocolatey.
 The controlled palette combined with the variety of textures has a shabby-chic effect.

-Before there was Modeling Chocolate Magic, Bluprint instructor Lauren Kitchens taught you how to make cityscapes in Intro to Modeling Chocolate: Cityscape Cakes.
+Before there was Modeling Chocolate Magic, Craftsy instructor Lauren Kitchens taught you how to make cityscapes in Intro to Modeling Chocolate: Cityscape Cakes.
 The medium works beautiful in creating a textural, architectural scene that will impress.
 Textures hold well on modeling chocolate, which makes the “water” especially fun and playful; drawing on top of the modeling chocolate further adds contrasting color and texture to a cake, which is as interesting to the eye as a packed cityscape.

-Heart cookies via Bluprint member wingged
+Heart cookies via Craftsy member wingged

 Although this modeling chocolate project isn’t on a cake, the concept featured on these decorated cookies could be employed on cake, too.
 Using stamps or molds to shape the modeling chocolate can yield impressively crisp impressions.
 This means that you can use fairly detailed impression molds or stamps and be rest assured that the shapes will retain their integrity.

-Pasta cake via Bluprint member wingged
+Pasta cake via Craftsy member wingged

 Sweet whimsy and tricky trompe-l’oeil cakes